 Our Community Broadcasting Network (OCBN)

 Welcome to Our Community Broadcasting Network.
-Having been involved in public affairs broadcasting and community activism in the greater Denver area since 1999, I became aware of the many issues impacting the families that make up the metro Denver community.
-In 2019, I decided to use my broadcasting experience to create OCBN, an online broadcasting network, to present issues important to these various, diverse communities.
-Past programs covered important topics such as healthy lifestyle living, DEI (diversity, equity & inclusion), brain health, education, family caregiving, and more.
-These programs can be viewed on the Archived Programs page.
+Having been involved in public affairs broadcasting and community activism in the greater Denver area since 1999 (see About Us page), I became aware of the many issues impacting the families that make up the diverse metro Denver communities.
+In 2019, I decided to use my broadcasting experience to create OCBN, an online broadcasting network, to present Diversity, Equity, and Inclusion (DEI) issues important to these many communities.
+Past podcasts showcased the DEI programs of the organizations that presented to the Diversity & Inclusion Council at the Aurora Chamber of Commerce.
+I served as Vice Chair of the D&I Council from 2018 to 2023.
+The past programs can be viewed on the DEI Podcasts page.

-With mental health and substance use disorders having a major impact on communities throughout Colorado, I have turned my focus to getting information to the public featuring innovative practices in delivering services and patient/family support programs that help mitigate mental health and substance use disorders and improve behavioral health outcomes.
+Mental health and substance use disorders have a major impact on communities throughout the country.
+Due to this ongoing crisis, I have redirected my focus to getting information to the public featuring innovative practices in delivering services and patient/family support programs that help mitigate mental health and substance use disorders and improve behavioral health outcomes.
 As defined by the American Medical Association (AMA), "Behavioral health generally refers to mental health and substance use disorders, life stressors and crises, and stress-related physical symptoms.
-Behavioral healthcare refers to the prevention, diagnosis, and treatment of those conditions”.
+Behavioral health care refers to the prevention, diagnosis, and treatment of those conditions”.

-Below are the latest Behavioral Health Best Practices Podcasts.
-For past Behavioral Health programs, click on the Behavioral Health Podcasts tab.
+Below are the latest Family Medicine Best Practices Podcasts*.
+For earlier podcasts, go to the Family Medicine Podcasts page.

 CHOW (Culinary Hospitality Outreach and Wellness) was founded in 2018 by Denver pie maker John Hinman and food writer Alexandra Palmerton.
 After Alexandra interviewed John for an article on mental health challenges in the hospitality industry, the overwhelming response made it clear—people needed a space to share their stories.
 Seeing this need, John created CHOW as a protected, supportive community for those navigating pain, recovery, and mental well-being.
 On this podcast is the Chief Growth Officer, Jasmin Parks-Papadopoulos, to talk about the work that CHOW does for the food, beverage and hospitality industry.